top of page

 • Protecting and regenerating ecological systems, including back yards, forests, open space, farms and wetlands.

-How will a Climate Action Plan help Lincoln reduce emissions?
+How does a Climate Action Plan help Lincoln reduce emissions?

-A Climate Action Plan will coordinate and recommend municipal, commercial, and residential actions necessary for Lincoln to reach net zero GHG emissions by 2050, as outlined in the Act Creating a Next Generation Roadmap for Massachusetts Climate Policy.
-It will address many sectors in Lincoln, including the built environment, transportation, energy production, waste, water, and land use.
+A Climate Action Plan coordinates and recommends municipal, commercial, and residential actions necessary for Lincoln to reach net zero GHG emissions by 2050, as outlined in the Act Creating a Next Generation Roadmap for Massachusetts Climate Policy.
+It addresses many sectors in Lincoln, including the built environment, transportation, energy production, waste, water, and land use.

-Town-wide participation is critical to developing a Climate Action Plan that sets concrete goals to achieve results.
+Town-wide participation was critical to developing a Climate Action Plan that set concrete goals to achieve results.
 In Lincoln, residential behavior will be crucial to the success of a plan as the Town has a very small amount of commercial and municipal properties.

-The year-long, collaborative process of developing a plan will include:
+The year-long, collaborative process of developing a plan included:

 • Visioning: Engagement of all residents and stakeholders in town